Director of Counseling and Student Wellness

 Shelly Lear is the director of counseling and student wellness, coordinating the many student services of the Center, including counseling, consultation to students, faculty and staff, prevention and wellness programming, outreach to campus groups, and psychological crisis responding .
 She is a licensed clinical psychologist and completed her doctorate in 1997 at Indiana University of Pennsylvania, (specializing in family and couples therapy).
 She completed her clinical internship at the University of Pittsburgh Counseling Center in 1996.
 Shelly is certified in clinical hypnosis and also has an interest in family/relationship issues, anxiety and depression, mindfulness approaches, dream interpretation, professional ethics, rural (small worlds) psychology and feminist therapy; her professional orientation is integrative and transtheoretical.
 Shelly currently serves as an advisory board member of the Center for Collegiate Mental Health (CCMH), a national research and benchmarking study investigating college mental health services and seeking to define best practices in the field.
 When not in the office, she enjoys time with her husband and their dog, quilting, gardening, painting, and reading.
 You may see her walking around campus with her buddy Hobbes in the morning.

 Sandy Gerlach has worked on campus since 1998.
 She has worked in several departments including the Colleges' Post Office, The Bookstore, and Admissions, and has been with the Counseling Center since January 2011.
 She takes pleasure in numerous challenges work has to offer and is always ready for any opportunity to learn.
 Throughout her years at the Colleges she earned an AAS degree in marketing and is a licensed real estate agent.
-Sandy enjoys making gift baskets for special occasions and would someday like to offer them for sale or consignment.
-During the summer/fall months she is an avid camper.
-She takes every advantage in spending time outside and with her two grandchildren.
-Lastly, when she joined the staff at CCSW, she felt it was a great fit since she enjoys helping and assisting others.
+Sandy is currently pursuing her Bachelor’s Degree in Social Work in hopes to continue her career one step further within the Counseling Center.
+She enjoys the great outdoors and would like to travel and explore our great country someday.